IDA-FBK/FuS-KG/README.md

 > [!NOTE]
 > - For more information, please also refer to Section 6 of the paper.
 > - All the ABox are available at: [[FusKG-Abox]](/ontology/ABox/).
+> - Two Turtle files showing how to model user’s health data within FuS-KG and the sequence of steps required to complete an activity (not cooking domain) with a corresponding resource available online, are available [here](/example/) (also used in the notebook).

 ## 🚀 Google Colab Notebook